Simon Halabi: Downfall and bankruptcy

 In late 2007, the sports gym chain Esporta, which he had purchased for £460m, was forced into administration, costing Halabi at least £120m of his own money, and damaging his relationship with his main creditor, Société Générale.

 In January 2008, Halabi sold his one-third stake in the flagship Shard development in London for £30m—a stake that had been valued at over £130m six months earlier.
 Later that year the Mentmore Towers project, which Halabi had purchased in 1997 with a view to turning it into a six-star hotel, ran into problems.
 The grade II listed building was mothballed, with essential maintenance work remaining undone as the project architects sued Halabi for unpaid fees.
 By 2008, English Heritage classed Mentmore Towers as "At Risk", due to likelihood of weather damage and lack work being carried out.

 In June 2009, his group of property companies defaulted on $1.9 billion of bonds.
 The debts in question had been secured on nine London properties, which had fallen in value by up to 50% since the start of the Great Recession, leaving them in negative equity.
 In August 2009 insolvency specialists MCR were appointed as liquidators of Buckingham Securities Holdings, Halabi's principal client advisory vehicle.

 By October 2009, Halabi's Anglo Swiss Holdings company began to liquidate assets including the attempted sale of Cambridge House in Piccadilly, in central London, previously the premises of the Naval and Military Club.
 On 1 April 2010, he was declared bankrupt in the High Court in London.

 By 2010, Mentmore Towers development was still part of his property portfolio, although the scale of planned development for the property was much reduced.
 Plans no longer included the large extension with spa and conference facilities.
 As of 2022, a report described it as "abandoned" and "left to rot".
-Château Cantenac-Brown, in the Bordeaux district of France, was sold by Halabi in December 2019.
+Château Cantenac-Brown, a winery in the Bordeaux region of France, was sold by Halabi in December 2019.

 Aviva Tower, part of Halabi's White Tower portfolio, was eventually sold for £288m in April 2011; it had been purchased in 2003 for £260m.